zzzprojects/learn-orm/tutorials/docx/modify-document.md

 # Modify Document

 When you are working with word files, you will not be creating new documents all the time.
-Sometimes, you will also need to edit the existing documents. **DocX** provides easy way to open the existing document and add changes to your document as needed.
+Sometimes, you will also need to edit the existing documents. **DocX** provides an easy way to open the existing document and add changes to your document as needed.

 Let's consider the following word document which we have created in the previous article.